mrjgreen/highcharts-webserver/README.md

 **callback**: The callback is a function which will be called in the constructor of Highcharts to be executed on chart load.
 All code of the callback must be enclosed by a function.
 See this example of contents of the callback parameter:

-**delete**: If this argument is supplied, the filename that would be generated based on the above parameters will instead be removed, if it exists
+**delete**: If this argument is supplied or if the request method is DELETE, the filename that would be generated based on the above parameters will instead be removed, if it exists